sparna-git/legislation-schema.org-howto/README.md

 5. Modifying act 1 and 2 are consolidated by Consolidated Act V2, that contains only 1 article (because article 2 was repealed).

-### Describing a base act or an abstract consolidated act

-The base act and the abstract consolidated act can be described with the same properties in schema.org, except:
-- only the abstract consolidated act have [`schema:workExample`](http://schema.org/workExample) to point to its versions.
-- only the abstract consolidated act have [`schema:isBasedOn`](http://schema.org/isBasedOn) to state it is derived from the base act.
-- the abstract consolidated act cannot be divided in subdivisions, so cannot have [`schema:isBasedOn`](http://schema.org/isPartOf).
-- the abstract consolidated act is abstract and cannot have actual content referred to by [`schema:encoding`](http://schema.org/encoding).
-- the abstract consolidated act can have [`schema:legislationDateVersion`](http://schema.org/legislationDateVersion) to indicate that the metadata are valid at a certain date.
+## Legislation in schema.org Application Profile

-### Description of an abstract act
+### Abstract act

-#### Properties

 The abstract act is the one that we intuitively refer to when talking about the legislation without specifying which version we are referring to.

-The following properties are available to describe the abstract act:
+Its metadata should contain sufficient information to be able to resolve references to this act; these information depends on the legal corpus.

+The Abstract act will usually be used within the markup for a specific version of the act, and include one `workExample` to point to the version visible in the current page.

-##### Mandatory properties for abstract act
+#### Mandatory properties for Abstract act

 | Property | Range | Card. | Usage Note |
 | ---------| ----- | ----- | ---------- |
 | name | rdf:langLiteral | 1..n | An act may have more than one title, in case it is multilingual.  |

-##### Recommended properties for abstract act
+#### Recommended properties for Abstract act

 | Property | Range | Card. | Usage Note |
 | ---------| ----- | ----- | ---------- |